Austroraptor: Description

 The skull is low and elongated, much more so than that of other dromaeosaurs, and measures 80 cm.
 Austroraptor has conical, non-serrated teeth, which Novas et al. compared to those of spinosaurids, based on how the enamel of the surface of its teeth is fluted.
 Austroraptor shares a trait that is unique to it and to Adasaurus: the descending process of the lacrimal bones curves anteriorly to a large degree.
-Austroraptor has a bizarre morphology in its pedal phalanges, which are strangely disproportionate.
-Phalanx IV-2 is over twice the width of phalanx II-2, and nearly three times the expected width based on similarly sized members of its taxonomic family.
+Austroraptor has a bizarre morphology in its toes, which are strangely disproportionate.
+The 4th toe is over twice the width of the 2nd toe, and nearly three times the expected width based on similarly sized members of its taxonomic family.
 This has suggested to some researchers that the holotype specimen is a paleontological chimera; however, there is no uncertainty about the affinity of the taxon, so a chimera hypothesis can not be assured.

 Several of Austroraptor's skull bones bear some resemblance to those of the smaller troodontids.
 The front limbs of Austroraptor were short for a dromaeosaur, with its humerus less than half the length of its femur.
 Among the Dromaeosauridae, only this genus, Tianyuraptor, Zhenyuanlong and Mahakala have similarly reduced forelimbs.
 The relative length of its arms has caused Austroraptor to be compared to another, more famous short-armed dinosaur, Tyrannosaurus, though there is no close relationship between the two taxa.